San Diego Three Strikes Lawyer

 Serious Felonies under PC 1192.7(c)

-Includes voluntary, involuntary, vehicular manslaughter, while intoxicated, evading an officer and reckless driving that proximately causes great bodily injury.
+Includes voluntary, involuntary, vehicular manslaughter, while intoxicated, resisting arrest, evading an officer, and reckless driving that proximately causes great bodily injury.

 Violent Felonies under PC 677.5 (c)

 Attorney Monder will be able to review the specific facts of your case to see if your charges qualify as violent or serious felonies.
 If your current charges are for a serious or violent felony, these are strikable offenses and you must do everything you can to fight the conviction.
 At Monder Law Group our first approach is to dismiss the charge at all costs.
 When the evidence does not allow us to succeed in obtaining a dismissal, we work zealously to reduce the felony charges to misdemeanors.
 To do so we must be very creative in how we either plead to the charges if you want us to negotiate a plea deal or how we choose our jury instructions if you decide to go to trial.
-At Monder Law group we know what is on the line for our clients, you have the last say in your defense and we are willing to go all the way to trial to secure a Not Guilty.
+At Monder Law Group we know what is on the line for our clients, you have the last say in your defense and we are willing to go all the way to trial to secure a Not Guilty.
+You can rely on us to handle your assault or battery case with resolve, whether you are facing charges for resisting arrest or a strikable offense.